 To produce an optimal quality, you will need to ejaculate 2-3 times a week.
 This way you make sure to refresh your semen stock.

-How to get pregnant: Best tips for HER
+Best way to get pregnant: tips for her

 Find your fertile window

 The best way to increase your odds of pregnancy as a female is to ensure that you have sex during the ovulation phase of your menstrual cycle.
 Ovulation normally occurs two weeks before menstruation, but this is not always the case and it can therefore be tricky.
 There are a number of techniques you can use to more precisely pinpoint your ovulation and fertile window.
 Using ovulation predictor kits, for example like the one from Ovusense, and measuring basal body temperature are the most used and can be highly effective.

 Before attempting to get pregnant, you should try to be as healthy as possible.
 This means filling your body with all the fertility friendly superfoods to maximize antioxidant load.

 Furthermore, research show that normalizing BMI (i.e. not being underweight or overweight) help to a higher pregnancy rate.

 The ability to get pregnant decreases with age.
 Especially after the age of 30, fertility starts to decline, with a significant and rapid decline once you reach your mid-30s.

 It is therefore worth considering children when you are still more likely to be fertile, statistically speaking If you’re in the mid-30s and haven’t yet conceived with your partner, you should seek help.